-Individuals who want to continue their studies will also find options to transfer their credits to a four-year university, either through the general transfer curriculum or through agreements with other schools.
+Individuals who want to continue their studies will also find options to transfer their credits to a fouryear university, either through the general transfer curriculum or through agreements with other schools.

-The Business Administration program is accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
+The Business Administration program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

-\ENG 101, ENG 165 or \SPC 205
+ENG 101, ENG 165 or SPC 205